AImeetsAG/Book-Recommender--Matrix-Factorization-with-ASGD/README.md

 The indices of books (‘ISBN’) were stored in a list.
 Correlation of a book of interest to the rest of the books was carried out and the top most highly correlated books were presented with correlation coefficient >0.9.
-Information about these books were displayed from a DataFrame containing books (‘~/Books.csv’).
+Information about these books were displayed from a DataFrame containing books (‘Books.csv’).
 This method is mostly applicable in a ‘cold start’ instance when the user rated just one or two books with non-zero rating.
 There was a memory issue when the correlation was conducted in the whole dataset and the result was stored in a 2-D array format.
-So, we sampled the rows from the DataFrame containing Ratings (‘~/Ratings.csv) and carried out the analysis for highly correlated books to a book of interest.
+So, we sampled the rows from the DataFrame containing Ratings (‘Ratings.csv) and carried out the analysis for highly correlated books to a book of interest.
 As a caveat, if the book does not receive a single rating, this function does not work.
 So, the book should receive at least one non-zero rating in order for this function to perform.
 The details of this process is found in truncSVD_books.ipynb.

-# III.
+## III.
 Matrix Factorization:
 The function that calculates the matrix factorization of a given matrix is called MF(M,k,max_it,lambda,mu).
 This can be found in both the MF evaluation.ipynb and MF validation.ipynb.
 This takes in the required matrix